 Dr. Guzman announced that the Advising Center has hired two more STEM counselors and is in the process of reviewing applications for the SSP III position for HPAC.

 Mr. Fischer-Smith reported that the Howard Hughes grant (HHMI) is due next week.
-He has very busy preparing for it.
-He also reminded the chairs of the scholarship dessert (Sweet Success) that will be held on February 5th, 2020 from 3 to 5 p.m...
+He has been very busy preparing for it.
+He also reminded the chairs of the scholarship dessert (Sweet Success) that will be held on February 5th, 2020 from 3 to 5 p.m.

 Dr. Burch started her time thanking Mr. Hernandez for his assistance with the hiccup that occurred in the pinning ceremony before commencement.
 She was very appreciative of his effective and thorough handling of the situation.